-From time to time, during the course of the Group's activities, clients and counterparties make claims against the Group.
+From time to time, during the Group's activities, clients and counterparties make claims against the Group.
 Management believes that as a result of court cases, the Group will not incur any significant losses and, consequently, no provisions have been created in these consolidated financial statements.